CouchCMS/Documentation/src/contents/tags-reference/set.md

 ## Parameters

-The first parameter, as illustrated above, is mandatory and is used to set a named variable to a certain value.<br/>
+The first parameter, as illustrated above, is mandatory and is used to set a named variable to a certain value.
 The tag also uses an optional unnamed (i.e. only the value can be provided) second parameter that defines the **scope** within which the variable will be set.

 ```